• Art magazine

 In the graduate list of Art Students League of New York, it is teeming with artists (among the teachers and the students), who are now seen as pioneers of modern art: Lucian Bernhard and Thomas Eakins, George Grosz and Franz Kline, Reginald Marsh and John French Sloan taught; Louise Bourgeois , Alexander Calder, Roy Lichtenstein , Georgia O'keeffe, Jackson Pollock , Robert Rauschenberg , Man Ray , Mark Rothko and Cy Twombly learned here, and these were only extracts.

-From 1959 Judd no longer had to finance all of these studies with any work with any non -artificial issues, but worked as a freelance critic for three prestigious artificial writings: Art News, Arts Magazine and Art International (until 1965).
+From 1959 onwards, Judd no longer had to finance all these studies with any work on non-artistic subjects, but worked as a freelance critic for three respected art magazines: Art News, Arts Magazine and Art International (until 1965).

 From 1962 he also accepted various teaching posts : at the Brooklyn Institute of Arts and Sciences New York, at Yale University New Haven, at Oberlin College in Ohio and at the University of Saskatchewan in Canada.
 In 1965 he undertook an extensive artistic educational trip to Sweden.